aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-strategy.md

 **Freedom2hear** (previously GoBubble) was repositioning itself in a competitive AI landscape.
 The company needed to clarify its market position, align internal teams, and secure funding.

-When I joined, design was not yet recognised as a strategic driver.
+When I joined, design was not recognised as a strategic driver, but treated as an operational function.
 My role evolved from delivering product outputs to shaping company direction — embedding design thinking into leadership discussions and ensuring design had influence in critical business decisions.

 ---